vippsas/vipps-woocommerce/README.txt

 == Known bugs ==

-* Synchronized products can not be paid via Vipps when using KCO if the price at this moment in time is 0.
+* Synchronized products can not be paid via Vipps MobilePay when using KCO if the price at this moment in time is 0.

 == Changelog ==

 = 1.17.3 =
-* Fixed: No longer use the `wp_safe_remote_post` function and instead use `wp_remote_post` because it causes problems on some hosts, and our calls are to endpoints returned by Vipps either way.
+* Fixed: No longer use the `wp_safe_remote_post` function and instead use `wp_remote_post` because it causes problems on some hosts, and our calls are to endpoints returned by Vipps MobilePay either way.

 = 1.17.2 =
 * Fixed: Hide this gateway if there are no subscription products in the cart.